spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 ```

 ## @installer
-A function decorated with `@installer` is used to copy a corpus export to a remote server.
+A function decorated with `@installer` is used to deploy the corpus or related files to a remote location.
+For example,
+the XML output could be copied to a web server, or SQL data could be inserted into a database.

 **Arguments:**